-(Top and bottom left) Bryant Park, New York City, NY.
-Bryant Park is a great example of flexible furnishings, diverse programming, and supporting amenities that allows all-season use.
-Source: Wikimedia.
-(Bottom right) Mission Dolores Park, San Francisco, has a large unprogrammed lawn area that accommodates small to large scale events.
+(Top and bottom left) Bryant Park, New York City, New York, is a great example of flexible furnishings, diverse programming, and supporting amenities that allows year-long use.
+Source: Bryant Park Corporation.
+(Bottom right) Mission Dolores Park, San Francisco, California, has a large unprogrammed lawn area that accommodates small to large scale events.
 This is used for picnics and active recreation at other times.
-Source: SECurbed.com
+Source: SF.Curbed.com